ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This signature algorithm can be used with both the message and message with context  signature functions.

     This calculates the Ed25519ctx algorithm as specified in :RFC-title:`8032#5.1`, and requires an Edwards25519 curve key.
-The `psa_sign_message()` and `psa_verify_message()` functions use an empty context string when computing or verifying signatures.
+The `psa_sign_message()` and `psa_verify_message()` functions use an zero-length context when computing or verifying signatures.

-    To use a non-empty context, use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_message_with_context()`
+    To use a non-zero-length context, use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_message_with_context()`

     .. admonition:: Implementation note

-       Even if you do supply an empty context, signatures created with Ed25519ctx are distinct from those created with PureEdDSA.
+       Even if you supply an zero-length context, signatures created with Ed25519ctx are distinct from those created with PureEdDSA.

     .. subsection:: Usage